East-West Center Graduate Degree Fellowship

 Securing this fellowship is a significant achievement that can transform your academic and professional trajectory.
 The application process is rigorous, demanding careful preparation and a clear demonstration of your commitment to the program's core themes of community building and international understanding.

-To be eligible for the East-West Center Graduate Degree Fellowship scholarships, Pakistani applicants must have a four-year bachelor’s degree or its equivalent from an accredited institution.
-You must also apply for and gain admission to a graduate degree program at the University of Hawai'i at Mānoa independently.
-Citizenship from a country within the Asia-Pacific region, which includes Pakistan, is a fundamental requirement.
+To be eligible for these prestigious scholarships, Pakistani applicants must hold a four-year bachelor’s degree or its equivalent from an accredited institution, typically with a strong academic record.
+Proficiency in English is mandatory, demonstrated through standardized tests like TOEFL or IELTS.
+Crucially, applicants must have already applied for admission to a graduate degree program at the University of Hawai'i at Mānoa for the fellowship year.

 The East-West Center Graduate Degree Fellowship is an extraordinary opportunity for aspiring scholars from Pakistan, Asia, the Pacific, and the United States.
 This program combines advanced academic study at the University of Hawaiʻi at Mānoa (UHM) with residential, cultural, and leadership training at the East-West Center (EWC).